 Testing is key to fixing ANY nutritional deficiency.
 We cannot merely go off of symptoms.
 I am definitely one to extol the virtues of magnesium, but now that I understand its relationship with other minerals, I would *never* tell anyone to try it without testing first.
 Hair tissue mineral analysis is a great first step to assess your personal mineral status- we are ALL DIFFERENT.
 I cannot stress that enough- we will all have different triggers to illness and different levels of deficiencies and we need different approaches to healing.

 Blood tests for vitamin D include the active and storage forms.
 If your doc only tested one form and told you to supplement, get your butt back there and demand the other test!
 If your doc could care less about real nutrition, then you can order them yourself!
 You want both the Vitamin D 1,25 Dihydroxy (Calcitrol) (Active) and Vitamin D 25-Hydroxy (Storage).
-Also ask for the Magnesium RBC blood test since mag is so crucial for making D active.
-Ideal Calcitriol is no more than 45; ideal storage D should be no more than 30; and magnesium RBC should be between 6 and 7.
+Ideal Calcitriol is no more than 45; ideal storage D should be no more than 30; and magnesium RBC should be around 6.